piripinui/image-detection-demo/README.md

 ``export PYTHONPATH=`pwd`:`pwd`/slim``

 Load all the Python dependencies using pip.
 Note that one of the dependencies is for the web component - you can find instructions on how to load this at http://webpy.org/.

+## Google API Keys
+Keys to access the Google Maps, Directions and Tile APIs are required to run the app.
+These should be obtained from Google and stored in text files named according to the API in the `public` directory as follows:

+maps_api_key.txt
+directions_api_key.txt
+tile_api_key.txt